 Psychology of the Workplace

 As societies evolve and change, so do the places we work.
 The majority of people spend most of their lives either at work or asleep, so it’s inevitable that the environments we work in are the subject of much debate and research.
 The psychology of the office workplace has been a fascinating area of research for decades and has helped to shape the spaces we inhabit.
 From an employer’s perspective, considering the psychological and sociological impact of the workplace on your employees can help bring out the best in them, improve your bottom line, and increase retention.
+From a worker's perspective, influencing the psychology of your workplace can make your working life happier.

 Offices have existed, in one guise or another, for thousands of years, but it can be argued that the first truly modern office was the Old Admiralty Office in London, constructed in 1726 to handle the Royal Navy’s paperwork.
 Even in the 1800s the importance of office layout was noted by the UK government;